grymoire7/openweather/README.md

 There is no database for this application.
 The cache is stored in memory using Rails.cache.

+To run the application, clone the repository and run `bundle install` to install the required gems.
+Then run `./bin/dev` to start the server.
+The application can be accessed at `http://localhost:3000`.
+Use `rails dev:cache` to toggle the cache.

 Rspec is used for testing.
-The tests are located in the spec folder and can be run with the command `bundle exec rspec`.
+The tests are located in the `spec` folder and can be run with the command `bundle exec rspec`.

+Note: You will also need to set the environment variable `RAILS_MASTER_KEY` to the value provided in the email.

 <br/>
 <img width="1235" alt="screenshot" src="https://github.com/user-attachments/assets/8fc5a03e-7745-44c7-b60c-4d544c1a2eec">